kakukakujirori/Light-Weight-PWCNet/README.md

 In the paper "Face Deblurring using Dual Camera Fusion on Mobile Phones", they use a light weight version of PWCNet.
 This repo aims to implement that part by myself.

-\[Caution\] This repo has just launched on September 2022, and under construction.

 ## How to run

 Install dependencies